You are invited to an Outdoor Master Class Seminar - Systema SpetsNaz "Russian Style" Combat

 SLEEPING BAG, CLOTHING, PERSONAL HYGIENE

-AFTER THE SEMINAR:
+AFTER THE SEMINAR: The Kremlin

 The Moscow Kremlin is a must-see for visitors to Moscow.
 Once inside, you can visit Cathedral Square, whose historic cathedrals were worshipped in by the Tsars and their families.
 Also on display are the Tsar Bell and Tsar Cannon, two immobile monuments to the grandeur of Russia past.
 Don’t forget the Amory Museum, either, which holds precious relics of Imperial stature, such as gold-gilt carriages and silver-threaded royal garments.